polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/build-a-token-contract.md

 Approving another account to spend your tokens is the first step in the third party transfer process.
 As a token owner, you can specify any account and any number of tokens that the designated account can transfer on your behalf.
-You don't have approve all tokens in your account and you can specify an maximum number that an approved account is allowed to transfer.
+You don't have approve all tokens in your account and you can specify a maximum number that an approved account is allowed to transfer.

 When you call `approve` multiple times, you overwrite the previously-approved value with the new value.
 By default, the approved value between any two accounts is `0`.